 Underlying the vintage Easter table is a soft pink, damask tablecloth that belonged to my husband’s grandmother.

 To bee honest, I totally forgot I had the tablecloth and matching napkins in my basement, cedar-lined closet.
-Since inheriting them many years ago, it just never occured to me to set a pink table.
+Since inheriting them many years ago, it just never occurred to me to set a pink table.

 Rabbit Ear Napkins